MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Experiments

+We evaluate \mot against a comprehensive set of baselines on \text{MultiTQ} and \text{TimeQuestions}, as shown in Table~\ref{tab:main_results_multiTQ} and Table~\ref{tab:main_results_timeQ}.
 On the \text{MultiTQ} dataset, traditional pre-trained language models (BERT, ALBERT) and embedding-based methods (EmbedKGQA, CronKGQA, MultiQA) show limited temporal reasoning ability, with overall accuracies below 30\%.
 Their static embeddings fail to capture multi-hop or cross-entity temporal dependencies.
 LLM-based methods, e.g, KG-RAG, ReAct KB, ARI, TempAgent, leverage prompt reasoning but remain sensitive to implicit time expressions and struggle with multi-constraint temporal alignment.
 In contrast, MemoTime consistently outperforms all competitors across both question and answer types.
 MemoTime with GPT-4-Turbo achieves an overall 77.9\% Hit@1, surpassing TempAgent by 24.0\% and outperforming all GPT-3.5 baselines by a large margin.
 Even smaller backbones (e.g., Qwen3-32B) reach 68.2\%, exceeding the best GPT-3.5-based models.
 These results confirm that MemoTime effectively integrates temporal grounding, hierarchical reasoning, and operator-aware retrieval to ensure temporal faithfulness and reasoning stability.
 On the \text{TimeQuestions} dataset, which emphasizes explicit versus implicit temporal expressions and temporal versus ordinal answer types, MemoTime again achieves the best overall results.
 As shown in Table~\ref{tab:main_results_timeQ}, MemoTime with GPT-4-Turbo achieves 71.4\% overall accuracy and 74.5\% on temporal-type questions, outperforming the fine-tuned GenTKGQA and TimeR$^4$ models, despite being fully training-free.
 This demonstrates MemoTime’s ability to handle implicit temporal relations and operator combinations through memory-guided decomposition and dynamic temporal retrieval.
 Overall, across both datasets, MemoTime achieves new state-of-the-art results under all backbone LLMs, validating its design as a \text{memory-augmented temporal reasoning framework} capable of learning from experience, synchronizing multiple entities, and maintaining temporal consistency across diverse question types.